takagi/lake/README.md

 ### [Function] lake

-    LAKE &key target pathname verbose
+    LAKE &key target pathname jobs verbose

-Loads a Lakefile specified with `pathname` to execute a task of name `target` defined in the Lakefile.
+Loads a Lakefile specified with `pathname` to execute a task of name `target` defined in the Lakefile. `jobs` as an integer gives how many tasks execute simultaneously.
+The default number is one, which means serial execution.
 Not nil `verbose` provides verbose mode.
 If `target` is not given, `"default"` is used for the default task name.
 If `pathname` is not given, a file of name `Lakefile` in the current directory is searched for.
 You should be aware that where the Common Lisp process' current directory is.

     (lake :target "hello")